aadesh42/devops-ecs-pipeline/README.md

   --task-definition devops-ecs-dev:<previous-revision>
 ```

 Measured rollback: **167 seconds**, with no period of zero healthy targets.
-The application confirmed the change — the `version` field returned by the service reverted from the current commit SHA to the previous revision's value.
+The application confirmed the change — the `version` field returned by the service reverted from the current commit SHA to the previous revision's value, proving traffic was genuinely served by the older build rather than the deployment merely reporting success.

 Roughly 150 seconds of that is deliberate safety margin rather than latency: a 60-second health check grace period, two consecutive health checks at 30-second intervals, and a 30-second deregistration delay while the old task drains.
 Tightening those would speed up both deploys and rollbacks at the cost of tolerating slow-starting containers less well.

-Zero downtime comes from `deployment_minimum_healthy_percent = 100`, which prevents ECS from stopping the old task before the replacement is healthy and registered with the load balancer.
+Zero downtime comes from `deployment_minimum_healthy_percent = 100`, which prevents ECS from stopping the old task before its replacement is healthy and registered with the load balancer.

 ---